The ultimate guide to Rio Lagartos Yucatan

 HOW TO VISIT RIO LAGARTOS YUCATAN

-I never returned until a month ago when I decided to be a tourist in my own country ( so to speak) for 2 weeks, and I set off on a brief journey in Yucatan, from El Cuyo to Valladolid, Rio Lagartos, and Holbox.
+I never returned until I started my blogging adventure and decided to be a tourist in my own country (so to speak).
+That’s when I set off on a brief journey in Yucatan, from El Cuyo to Valladolid, Rio Lagartos, and Holbox.

 I have to say that I had a blast despite my prejudice, but I will share my entire itinerary in another post for your convenience.

-While on the bus to Rio Lagartos, I was beyond excited because I have contacted a super professional guide, who is also a photographer, which was suggested by a trustworthy friend.
+While on the bus to Rio Lagartos, I was beyond excited because I had contacted a super professional guide, who is also a photographer, which a trustworthy friend suggested.

-I was sure I would have had the best experience ever.
+I was sure I would have the best experience ever.
 And so it was.

 I arrived in the town of Rio Lagartos the day before my tour.
 It was raining so I didn’t want to bother walking around in search of the best hotel.
 I just stopped at the first decent property I have found.